Sinha5714/humanitas-events-pp5/README.md

 - [React-Bootstrap 4.6](https://react-bootstrap-v4.netlify.app/) - Justification: I used Bootstrap React library for UI components, styling and responsiveness.
 - [React Infinite Scroll](https://www.npmjs.com/package/react-infinite-scroll-component) - Justification: I used this component to load content (posts/comments) automatically as the user scrolls towards the bottom of the page without having to jump to next/previous page.
 - [React Router](https://v5.reactrouter.com/web/guides/quick-start) - used for dynamic routing.
 Justification: I used this library to enable the navigation among views of various components and control what the user sees depending on the URL they have accessed in the browser.
+- [Prettier](https://prettier.io/): This extension was used to format code for all files

 ### Tools & Programs